CurveDocs/curve-docs/docs/LLAMMA/controller.md

 ### `factory`
 !!! description "`controller.factory() -> address: view`"

-    Getter of the factory contract of the controller. immutable variable, cant be changed.
+    Getter of the factory contract of the controller.

     Returns: factory contract (`address`).

+    !!!note
+        `factory` is an immutable variable; hence, it cannot be changed.

     ??? quote "Source code"